 - Because vitamin D3 does stimulate cathelicidn expression—but you want vitamin D3—apply sunblock to areas where rosacea is a problem—namely, your face.
 You’ll get enough vitamin D3 synthesis by exposing the rest of your body.
 And don’t shower right away—vitamin D takes a while to synthesize from the oils on your skin.

 - Take antioxidant supplements daily, especially astaxanthin and lycopene.
 These antioxidants from the carotenoid family will increase your tolerance to the sun.
 Retinoids help with inflammation by reducing signals that trigger cathelicidin production.
-Use a retinol or retinoid product night and be hypervigilant about sun protection if you do use a retinoid product.
+Use a retinol or retinoid product at night and be hypervigilant about sun protection if you do use a retinoid product.

 Sun Trap #3:Hyperpigmentation and UV Exposure